siegerts/xiegerts.com/content/post/creating-vue-component-library-introduction.md

 date = 2019-02-27T10:03:55-05:00
 +++

-In this series we’ll focus on structuring a Vue component library as a plugin for use, and _reuse_.
+In this series, we’ll focus on structuring a Vue component library as a plugin for use, and _reuse_.
 That also includes distribution and documentation.
-That's what is so great about Vue - the ability create your own building blocks for designing a user experience.
+That's what is so great about Vue - the ability to create your own building blocks for designing a user experience.
 This series of posts _is not_ about writing components, that's a subject for another day.

 ## Context

 I like to use existing component libraries until I don’t 😉.

 There are many great libraries that already exist in the Vue ecosystem.
 Adhering to one _theme_ or _design_ system only works for so long, especially if you’re adopting Vue into an enterprise environment.
 In that case, there is usually a need for some consistency between interfaces (API & UI), style, and UX.
-For that reason, it’s important to know the basics of setting up your own library in .
+For that reason, it’s important to know the basics of setting up your own library.

 The information in the next few posts is not earth-shattering, but it’s all in one place.
 I’ve gone through some of the work of figuring out how the pieces fit together.
 This is not the end, it is a means to understanding the process to find your _own_ end.